-Impact MM APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Avoidance and Minimization Measures during Construction Activities in Giant Garter Snake Habitat.
+Impact мм APM No. Mitigation Measure/ Applicant Proposed Measure Implementation Actions Monitoring Requirements and Effectiveness Criteria Timing Avoidance and Minimization Measures during Construction Activities in Giant Garter Snake Habitat.
 Mitigation measures also are based on the guidance provided in the Programmatic Formal Consultation for ACOE 404 Permitted Projects with Relatively Small Effects on the Giant Garter Snake within Butte, Colusa, Glenn, Fresno, Merced, Sacramento, San Joaquin, Solano, Stanislaus, Sutter, and Yolo counties, California (USFWS 1997).
 Mitigation measures to avoid and minimize effects on the giant garter snake are as follows: At such time when construction plans are finalized, a biologist will conduct a preconstruction survey for giant garter snake and its habitat at each site where construction activities will occur.
 This survey will identify and document the specific locations of suitable habitat within or adjacent to proposed construction areas.
 The biologist will be responsible for submitting survey maps and immediately reporting the presence of the species, if found, to the USFWS in order to determine appropriate actions.
-If giant garter snake habitat is identified during the preconstruction survey identified above, Central Valley will: Avoid construction activities within 200 feet from the banks of giant garter snake aquatic habitat and confine movement of heavy equipment to existing roadways to minimize habitat disturbance to the maximum extent feasible.
+If giant garter snake habitat is identified during the preconstruction survey identified above, Central Valley will: Avoid construction activities within 200 feet from the banks of giant garter snake aquatic habitat disturbance to the maximum extent feasible.
 Time construction activities within habitat so that they occur between May 1 and October 1.
 This is the active period for giant garter snakes and direct mortality is lessened because snakes are expected to actively move and avoid danger.
 Inform construction personnel to recognize giant garter snakes and their habitat.
-Construction personnel should receive worker environmental awareness training prior to undertaking work at construction has been initiated, a biologist will be available threafter.
-If a snake is encounteed during construction, the biologist will have the authorit approved qualified biologist to perform surveys.
-CPUC and USFWS copies of survey maps and documentation prior to construction of the applicable phase(s).
+Construction personnel to recognize giant garter snakes and their habitat.
+Construction personnel to recognize giant garter snakes and their habitat.
+Survey the project area for giant garter snakes 24 hours prior to initiating approved qualified biologist to perform surveys.
+CPUC and USFWS copies of survey maps and documentation prior to construction of the applicable phase(s). construction activities.
+After construction has been initiated, a biologist will be available thereafter.
+If a snake is encountered during construction, the biologist will have the authority to stop all construction activity until appropriate

 Project Component Status

-Observation Well Conversions Saltwater Disposal preconstruction surveys will be conducted by a USFWS- approved biological monitor during construction.
+Observation Well Conversions Saltwater Disposal Well and Tank preconstruction surveys will be conducted by a USFWS- approved biological monitor during construction.

-Well and Tank daming construction.

 Natural Gas Connecting Pipelines